saleque143/Test_1/README.md

 # 5G Core Network with Dynamic Slicing and Orchestration

-## Contents
 ## Introduction

-The objective of this project is to use Open5GS with Network Slicing, several UPFs, and monitoring tools in Docker for traffic analysis in order to create a standalone 5G Core Network.
+The goal of this project is to use Open5GS to deploy Network Slicing in order to create a standalone 5G core network, 5G RAN based on Packetrusher, 5G RAN with multiple gNBs each using its own responsible AMF, 5G UE (User Equipment) based on Packetrusher using

-This system consists of a 5G Standalone (SA) Core Network, multiple UPFs allocated per slice (S-NSSAI), Packetrusher-generated User Equipment (UE) traffic, a simulated 5G RAN with multiple gNBs, and Prometheus & Grafana for real-time monitoring.

-Through the automated deployment of new UPFs when current ones surpass their thresholds, the project facilitates dynamic UPF scaling, guaranteeing effective traffic control.
-Furthermore, it uses Docker and Docker Compose for smooth deployment and offers thorough traffic analysis using iperf3.
+Docker and Docker Compose.
+And Implementation of a management and orchestration solution for Docker containers and 5G NFs.
+Also, to implement auto scale up of UPFs when the traffic threshold is  exceeded.

 ## System Architecture